-Learn how to reconcile your accounts in QuickBooks to keep them balanced and accurate:
+Learn how to reconcile an account in QuickBooks to keep them balanced and accurate:

 Just as you balance your checkbook, it’s necessary to review your accounts in QuickBooks to be certain that the details do not mismatch with actual credit card and bank account statements.
 You should reconcile all your accounts at least once a month.
 Compare the transactions, after you receive your statements, with the entry you made in QuickBooks.
 Your accounts are balanced and precise if everything matches.
 Reconciling is basically a process of matching transactions that a user entered in QuickBooks with the banking or credit card company’s record.